BarbyKelly/project-5/README.md

   - CSS was not fully adjusted to suit the late addition of background image to all pages

 - **404 Page Styling**
-  - No background-color box
+  - No border-box
-  - Button green (success) instead of blue to match the website's style
+  - Improvements needed with spacing of text and the button

 - **Pop-ups and Dropdown Menus**
   - Occasionally, pop-ups or dropdown menus remain open when the user clicks elsewhere on the page, instead of them closing automatically

 - **Alignment issues**
-  - Some text and buttons are not properly centered on certain forms or pages
+  - Some text and buttons are not properly centered on certain Forms or Pages, and some Forms could be lower from the Navbar

 - **Cart missing product name**
   - Late changes to the cart layout (to fit all items on mobile screens without image disappearing),